 Permission form due by 5/28/14.

-We will get together with the Ohio Young Birders Club for an awesome day in Jamestown, NY.
+We will enjoy an awesome day in Jamestown, NY on Sunday.
 This is the town where Roger Tory Peterson, "the father of modern birding," was born.
 Roger Tory Peterson's Guide to Birds was published in 1934 and sold out its first printing of 2000 copies in one week.

 There will be a group dinner Saturday (7/19).
 On Sunday we will be treated to a special tour of the Roger Tory Peterson Institute and do some birding as well.
 We're keeping our fingers crossed for the elusive HENSLOW'S SPARROW in nearby grasslands!

 Permission form due by 7/9/14.

 September 19-21, 2014 (Friday-Sunday) - NYSOA Annual Meeting (Ithaca, NY - Tompkins County)